 Junior Instructors commit to a schedule for the summer volunteer opportunities are with our summer adventure camps and mountain biking camps.
 To learn more and to apply, send an email to email@example.com

 Our volunteer ski patrollers provide high-level first aid and emergency medical care to winter guests, and they also help educate the skiing and snowboarding public on safe and appropriate behavior at our hill.
 Winter patrollers are members of the National Ski Patrol (NSP) and must attend annual training and certification for Outdoor Emergency Care.
 Additional training is provided for equipment use and emergency situations unique to Spirit Mountain.
 Existing medical professionals wishing to join the patrol may be eligible for a modified training course and should contact the Patrol Director for more information.
-Our ski patrollers receive benefits through NSP; Spirit Mountain ski patrollers receive a Spirit Mountain winter season pass and are eligible for family pass discounts, discounts on food and beverage items, and additional incentives.
+Our ski patrollers receive benefits through NSP; Spirit Mountain ski patrollers also receive a Spirit Mountain winter season pass and are eligible for family pass discounts, discounts on food and beverage items, and additional incentives.
 To learn more and to apply, visit the Spirit Mountain Patrol website.

 Do you have a passion for mountain biking and helping people?
 We have a great opportunity for you!
-We are looking for mountain bikers with emergency medical training and experience that can work one or more shifts per week and share their knowledge, skill, and willingness to help.
-Our lift-served mountain bike trails are open Thursday through Sunday, now through Labor Day, followed by weekend operations until the end of October.
+We are looking for mountain bikers with emergency medical training and experience who can work one or more shifts per week and share their knowledge, skill, and willingness to help.
+Our lift-served mountain bike trails are open Thursday through Sunday through Labor Day, followed by weekend operations until the end of October.
 Our summer patrollers monitor the bike trails, assist with injuries, and help with guest safety and education.
 Outdoor Emergency Care certification is not required for summer patrol.
 We are open to medical professionals, emergency medical technicians, paramedics, wilderness first responders, and we also have a home for those with more basic emergency medical skills.
 Mountain bike riding proficiency is a must.
 Summer patrol benefits include a Spirit Mountain summer season pass, family pass discounts, discounts on food and beverage items, and other incentives.
 Mountain bikes available for patroller use while on duty, as needed.
-Please contact Gretchen Ransom (email@example.com) for more information.
+Please contact Gretchen Ransom (firstname.lastname@example.org) for more information.

 Spirit Mountain Recreation Area (SMRA) is an Equal Employment Opportunity employer and, as such, is committed to providing equal opportunity in employment for all qualified applicants and employees without regard to race, color, creed, religion, national origin, veteran status, sex, genetic information, marital status, status with regard to public assistance, membership or activity in a local commission, disability, sexual orientation, age, and/or any other status protected by applicable federal, state, or local laws.